We read 40 CRM pages that were paying for Google Ads clicks, top to bottom. These 4 are the ones worth your time. Everything we found is here, free.

 The hero uses a generic stock photo of a smiling man in a suit that could be on any enterprise software page.
 Oracle Inventory Management is a specific product.
 Showing the actual dashboard or workflow would be far more persuasive

 The form asks for excessive fields including company size, country, and other qualification data that could be collected post-demo.
-In a world where Pipedrive asks for one email field, Oracle asking for 8+ fields is friction that kills conversion
+Pipedrive asks for one email field.
+Oracle asks for 8+, and every extra field is another chance to close the tab

 ActiveCampaign is paying for 'email marketing service provider' clicks (720/mo) with an ad promising a white-label platform with a 14-day free trial, then sending that traffic to a partner/reseller recruitment page.
 The person searching for email marketing software sees 'Evolve your agency' and a partner portal screenshot.
 This is a campaign-to-landing-page mismatch that wastes every non-agency click.